Working with read replicas for Amazon RDS for PostgreSQL - Amazon Relational Database Service

 To determine how well your read replicas are keeping up with the source DB instance, you can do the following:

 • Check the amount of ReplicaLag between source DB instance and replicas.
-Replica lag is the amount of time, in milliseconds, that a read replica lags behind its source DB instance.
+Replica lag is the amount of time, in seconds, that a read replica lags behind its source DB instance.
 This metric reports the result of the following query.

-SELECT extract(epoch from now() - pg_last_xact_replay_timestamp()) AS replica_lag
+SELECT extract(epoch from now() - pg_last_xact_replay_timestamp()) AS "ReplicaLag";

 Replica lag is an indication of how well a read replica is keeping up with the source DB instance.
 It's the amount of latency between the source DB instance and a specific read instance.
 A high value for replica lag can indicate a mismatch between the DB instance classes or storage types (or both) used by the source DB instance and its read replicas.
 The DB instance class and storage types for DB source instance and all read replicas should be the same.